Shippable/docs/sources/platform/tutorial/workflow/using-shipctl.md

 command line options:

-- `--username`: Shows in the heading of the Slack message for Slack notifications and is the user sending the message in IRC.
-Defaults to "Shippable" for Slack and "Shippable-$BUILD_NUMBER" for IRC.
+- `--username`: Shows in the heading of the Slack message for Slack notifications, is the user sending the message in IRC, and is the user recording the deployment in NewRelic.
+Defaults to "Shippable" for Slack, "Shippable-$BUILD_NUMBER" for IRC, and "Shippable" for NewRelic.
 Username value to be used while posting an Airbrake deploy.
 - `--password`: The password to connect to an IRC server.
 Only supported for IRC notifications.
 - `--recipient`: A single target for the notification.
 Slack and IRC only.
 Slack recipients should begin with `#` or `@` and IRC recipients are `server#channel` (for example, `irc.freenode.net#my-channel`).
 If not specified, will default to the array of recipients defined in the notification resource.
 - `--pretext`: A string that becomes the first part of the Slack message.
 It defaults to the current date/time.
 Not supported for IRC notifications.